the-cyclops/NLP-spam_detector/README.txt

+This notebook can be run as is on google colab.

-this notebook requires the following libreries to be installed:
+To run locally, the following libraries need to be installed:

 pandas
 numpy